VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Implementation Details Hyper-parameter Values

 \subsubsection{Fine-grained multi-modal downstream tasks}

-\textbf{Referring Expression Comprehension (REC):} We follow \cite{dou2022coarse} for training and evaluation on 3 different datasets (RefCOCO, RefCOCO+, and RefCOCO) where the models are finetuned with a batch size of 16 for 20 epochs.
-A warmup of 2000 steps with a peak LR of 1e-5 for both the OD head as well as the rest of the model’s parameters are used.
+\textbf{Referring Expression Comprehension (REC):} We follow \citet{dou2022coarse} for training and evaluation on 3 different datasets (RefCOCO, RefCOCO+, and RefCOCO) where the models are finetuned with a batch size of 16 for 20 epochs.
+A warmup of 2000 steps with a peak LR of 1e-5 is used for the OD head as well as the rest of the model’s parameters.
 LR drops twice, once at 67\% and the other at 89\% of the total number of steps.
-Horizontal flip augmentation has been turned off during REC training because it was observed in \cite{dou2022coarse} that horizontal flip adversely affected the performance, particularly on the RefCOCO dataset.
+Horizontal flip augmentation has been turned off during REC training because it was observed by \citet{dou2022coarse} that horizontal flip adversely affected the performance, particularly on the RefCOCO dataset.
 Accuracy is used as the evaluation metric in this case (Table \ref{tab:downstream_datasets}).

-\textbf{Object Detection:} We follow the training and evaluation setup of \cite{dou2022coarse} for text-conditioned (multi-modal) object detection.
-For both COCO and LVIS datasets, model has been finetuned for 24 epochs with batch size of 32, a LR of 1e-5, and two learning rate drops, once at 67\% and the other at 89\% of the total number of steps.
+\textbf{Object Detection:} We follow the training and evaluation setup of \citet{dou2022coarse} for text-conditioned (multi-modal) object detection.
+For both COCO and LVIS datasets, the model has been finetuned for 24 epochs with a batch size of 32, an LR of 1e-5, and two learning rate drops, once at 67\% and the other at 89\% of the total number of steps.
 AP scores are used in this case for model evaluation (Table \ref{tab:downstream_datasets}).